kmecpp/JFlame/README.md

 # JFlame
 A lightweight and extremely fast JSON parser and generator.
 This project aims to provide all the tools necessary to quickly and effectively create applications utilizing JSON.
-To achieve this, the API was designed to be as simple and intuitive as possible.

-Also give credit to ralfstx, as a lot of the ideas for the parser came from his [minimal-json](https://github.com/ralfstx/minimal-json).
+The JFlame's main goal is simply raw power, it's designed to run as fast as possible and as a result, a lot of the ideas for the parser came from ralfstx's [minimal-json](https://github.com/ralfstx/minimal-json).
+The API was designed to be as simple and intuitive as possible but still include everything you need to create, and manipulate simple JSON.

 ##Examples: